eileenkammel/eileenkammel.github.io/content/fist_post.md

 ##### Harder Images Made Things Worse

 Not surprisingly, the more complex 3D shapes caused more trouble.
-There were more things to describe—and more ways to get it wrong.
+There were more things to describe and more ways to get it wrong.

 ##### Commercial Models Had the Upper Hand